Today’s lesson focuses on how to ask somebody for a favour in English and it will give you some language for describing common favours.

 - What do you think these phrases mean?
 Can you guess the meaning from the situation?

 - Can you think of other situations where you could use these phrases?

-3) Look at the list of favours in the vocabulary section
+3) Look at the list of favours below

 - Have you ever asked somebody for one of these favours?

 - Has anyone asked you to do one of these favours for him/her?

 - Which vocabulary is useful for you?
 Write it down in your notebook.

 4) Find a friend, flatmate or family member to practise your English with